AshMac25/data_ai_fall_2026/module_2/assignment_3.md

 - [ ] What percentage of applicants do not have laptops?
 - [ ] What is the most number of children of any applicant?
 - [ ] What is the average number of children among all applicants?
-- [ ] What is the average number of children of applicants that were assigned a cohort?
+- [X] What is the average number of children of applicants that were assigned a cohort?
+2.3

 Create a new tab titled “Functions”.
 Paste the questions above and answer them using the applicable spreadsheet functions - `COUNT`, `COUNTIF`, `SUM`, `SUMIF`, `MAX`, `MAXIF`, `AVERAGE`, `AVERAGEIF`.